Microsoft: China-based hackers found bug to target US firms

 The company said the hacking group it calls Hafnium was able to trick Exchange servers into allowing it to gain access.
 The hackers then masqueraded as someone who should have access and created a way to control the server remotely so that they could steal data from an organization's network.

-Microsoft said the group is based in China but operates from leased virtual private servers in the U.S., which helps it avoid detection.
+Microsoft said the group is based in China but operates from leased virtual private servers in the U.S., helping it avoid detection.

-The company declined to name any specific targets or say how many organizations were affected.
+The company based in Redmond, Washington, declined to name any specific targets or say how many organizations were affected.

 Reston, Virginia-based cybersecurity firm Volexity, which Microsoft credits for helping to detect the intrusions, said its network security monitoring service began picking up on a suspiciously large data transfer in late January.